silshack/summer2018/_posts/ponderm/2018-06-12-ponderm-class-hack.md

 ##### I probably have 6 or 7 variations of this app at this point now!
 /play tada
 <iframe src="https://trinket.io/embed/python3/5015dbd35a" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+I actually finished and submitted the pull request, only to go back and realize that my hidden card system only works if you take one card as opposed to multiple.
+I went back and modified it so I think it works.
+I struggled to figure out how to display all the visible cards and still keep the first one hidden.
+But now it shows you what your new card is so the user can keep track of the cards.